 As a distraction from the anarchic construction of the settlements, its wildflowers scatter intoxicating aromas along with the pines in the northeast and the iodine of the seaside and make us believe that it is for its scents that intellectuals of all times adore it and not for its light, which we weren’t able to see due to a cloud of African dust which lingered above Greece for days.

 We came by bicycle, which proved to be a wise decision in various ways.
-We figured that Aegina is an ideal destination for a one-day trip or for a weekend, since it is easily accessible within 40 minutes from Piraeus, and where you can also get easily by bicycle.
-Furthermore, the island itself does not have big altitude differences and, depending on the level of each cyclist, there are several interesting routes.
-In addition, this way visitors can avoid the city traffic, maneuvering through the narrow streets and avoiding the difficulty of finding a parking space on weekends.
+We figured that Aegina is an ideal destination for a one-day trip or for a weekend, since it is easily accessible – within 40 minutes from Piraeus – and where you can also easily move around by bicycle.
+Furthermore, the island itself does not have a big difference in altitude, and, depending your level, there are several interesting routes.
+In addition, cycling allows you to avoid the city traffic, more easily maneuvering through the narrow streets, and not worry about finding a parking space on weekends.

 Unfortunately, there is no infrastructure for cyclists on Aegina, so you have to bring your own equipment and be extra careful when cycling.
-However, it is quite strange that there isn’t any bicycle path, at least on the flat coastal front – its morphology almost demands it.
+It is quite strange that there isn’t any bicycle path, at least on the flat coastal front – its morphology almost demands it.

 Routes for Everyone

 The sea is shining, cats are sunbathing on terraces and birds are tweeting.
-All these enjoyable spring clichés are here now, on the route from Aegina to the famous Perdika – the fishing village where everyone comes for the fish tavernas, and the island of Moni, a shelter for peacocks and deer – water taxis will start operating after Easter.
+All these enjoyable spring clichés are here now, on the route from Aegina to the famous Perdika fishing village, where everyone comes for the fish tavernas, and the island of Moni, a shelter for peacocks and deer – water taxis will start operating after Easter.

-This is the easiest route you can take: it is 9 km long, by the sea and without any significant differences in altitude, however in many parts the road gets very narrow.
+This is the easiest route you can take: it is 9km, by the sea and without any significant differences in altitude, but in many parts the road gets very narrow.
 It is worth stopping at the port of Aghios Vassilios and the beaches of Marathonas – sunsets from here are breathtaking.

 For the more experienced cyclists, we suggest the route that starts from Aegina and ascends towards the east (follow the signs to Aghia Marina).
 With gentle slopes, you will first reach the Monastery of Aghios Nektarios, the famous pilgrimage of Aegina (it’s worth noting that Aghios Nektarios is not, as many believe, the patron saint of the island – that would be Aghios Dionysios).
 Take a deep breath and pedal up the steep uphill that turns left towards Paliachora, the island’s capital until the 18th century.

 Today the houses have collapsed and more than 30 churches are preserved on the hill, which is why it is called the Mystras of Aegina.
-Walk through lush vegetation, in absolute silence, cross the thresholds of the temples to see the remains of murals and reach high, to the double basilica of Aghia Kyriaki-Zoodohos Pigi and the castle.
+Walk through lush vegetation in absolute silence and cross the thresholds of the churches to see the remains of murals, and on to the double basilica of Aghia Kyriaki-Zoodohos Pigi and the castle.

 For Strong Legs

-If you are an avid cyclist, then it is worth pedaling on the mountains of the island, on the route that passes between the mountains Oros and Platyvouni.
-Away from the crowds, you will come across animals grazing, quiet villages, you will see hawks flying high and you will also discover some of the nine Paths of Culture that have been opened and marked during the last years (for details please visit energoi-aegina.gr).
+If you are an avid cyclist, then it is worth pedaling on the mountains of the island, on the route that passes between the mountains of Oros and Platyvouni.
+Away from the crowds, you will come across animals grazing, quiet villages, you will see hawks flying high and you will also discover some of the nine Paths of Culture that have been recently opened (for details, visit energoi-aegina.gr).

-The route is circular, with a total length of 30 km, 10 of them leading to Anitsaio being the most demanding.
-You will definitely stop in Paheia Rahi, the most beautiful village of the island, with stone houses built of local black stones.
-A little later, on your right, you will come across a sign leading to the temple of Ellanios Zeus.
+The route is circular, with a total length of 30km, 10 of them leading to Anitsaio being the most demanding.
+You will definitely stop in Paheia Rahi, the most beautiful village on the island, with stone houses built of local black stones.
+A little further along, on your right, you will come across a sign leading to the temple of Ellanios Zeus.